displace-agency/docs-movo/06-offering.md

 ## Phase 2: Enhancement (30 Days) - **NOT INCLUDED IN CURRENT OFFERING**

-**Note**: This phase is for future planning and is not part of the current Phase 1 scope or pricing.
+**Note**: This phase is for future planning and is not part of the current Phase 1 scope.

 ### Deliverables Table